 The UK Financial Reporting Council's new Corporate Governance Code (July 2018), applicable to all listed companies, makes clear reference to this form of diversity and goes further in requiring boards to review their approach to diversity every year.
 Firms are also urged to carry out periodic external Board Effectiveness Reviews to cover both this area and to ensure the right balance between governance and direction.

-Bringing it all together - IIRSM's Risk Competency Framework
+Bringing it all together - IIRSM's Risk Management and Leadership Competence Framework

-IIRSM has developed its own risk management competency framework that sets out the skills and knowledge needed at different levels of an organisation.
-This naturally covers behaviours as well as technical skills.
-Indeed, without both elements, no risk leaders at any level will be effective.
-The framework will be published in Autumn 2019.
+IIRSM has developed its own competency framework that sets out the skills and knowledge needed at different levels of an organisation.
+This covers leadership behaviours, business insights as well as technical skills.
+Indeed, without all elements, no risk leaders at any level will be effective.
+The framework can be downloaded here.